ysong4/bitcoin-playground/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project also used Ant Design.
+This project is using Ant Design.

 ## How To Run?